datacoves/docs/docs/how-tos/airflow/use-variables-and-connections.md

 The main difference between them is that [Variables](https://airflow.apache.org/docs/apache-airflow/2.3.1/howto/variable.html) is a generic multi-purpose store, while [Connections](https://airflow.apache.org/docs/apache-airflow/2.3.1/howto/connection.html) are aimed at third-party providers.

+>[!TIP]Rather than using connections or variables stored in Airflow’s database, we recommend using Datacove’s secrets.
+These secrets are encrypted and can be stored either in Datacove’s store or a third-party secrets manager like Amazon Secrets Manager.
+[Learn more](how-tos/airflow/use-aws-secrets-manager)

 ## Usage

 ### Variables